 The attention-grabbing Time magazine cover entitled The Childfree Life: When Having It All Means Not Having Children shows an apparently happy and carefree couple lounging on a white sandy beach.

-[If you are suffering from infertility as I did for 19 years, this is NOT written to hurt you!
+[If you are suffering from infertility as we did for 19 years, this is NOT written to hurt you!
 I would never want to add anything to such a painful situation.]

 Though not everyone would decide not to have children just to satisfy materialistic life goals, LiveScience.com says new research shows that materialism may mess up your marriage.

 In my humble opinion, if a person’s main goal in life is “having it all”, I trust they will certainly not find true fulfillment (happiness) through self-absorption.

 At that time in my life, children were not even on my radar screen.
 I landed a coveted position as a surgical heart nurse right out of nursing school and my young professional friends and I formed a kind of clique – we lived like ‘prima donnas’ in our own minds.
 It wasn’t just the job, it also had to do with income and who you knew.
 I didn’t know it then, but I was missing deeper, more eternal truths, and I was terribly unhappy, personally and maritally – always striving!

 “Do not lay up for yourselves treasures on earth, where moth and rust destroy and where thieves break in and steal, but lay up for yourselves treasures in heaven… For where your treasure is, there your heart will be also.” ~Matthew 6: 19-21

 Less and less subtle through time, radical feminism, mainstream media, women’s studies in universities, and others with their own agenda have used many devices to degrade the sacredness of marriage and the blessing of children in an attempt to destroy our discernment as to what is truth and what is deception, making personal hedonism and the ‘have it your way’ philosophy more palatable and even mainstream.